bazelbuild/bazel/site/en/docs/android-ndk.md

 For more information on the `android_ndk_repository` rule, see the [Build Encyclopedia entry](/reference/be/android#android_ndk_repository).

+If you're using a recent version of the Android NDK (r22 and beyond), you'll need to use the Starlark implementation of `android_ndk_repository` instead.
+Follow the instructions in [its README](https://github.com/bazelbuild/rules_android_ndk).

 ## Quick start {:#quick-start}

 To build C++ for Android, simply add `cc_library` dependencies to your